Mondshein Sequences (a.k.a. (2,1)-Orders): Computing a Mondshein Sequence

 \begin{theorem}[\cite{Barnette1969,Tutte1966}] A graph is 3-connected if and only if it can be constructed from $K_4$ using BG-operations. \end{theorem}

-Hence, applying an BG-operation on a $3$-connected graphs preserves it to be simple and $3$-connected.
+Hence, applying a BG-operation on a $3$-connected graph preserves it to be simple and $3$-connected.
 Let a \emph{BG-sequence} of a $3$-connected graph $G$ be a sequence of BG-operations that constructs $G$ from $K_4$.
 It has been shown that such a BG-sequence can be computed efficiently.

 \begin{theorem}[{\cite[Thms.
 6.(2) and 52]{Schmidt2013}}] A BG-sequence of a $3$-connected graph can be computed in time $O(m)$. \end{theorem}